Students exploring Wadi Rum, Jordan, on their year abroad. Photo taken by Durham graduate Poppy Taylor-Smith on their year abroad.

 Find out more about international partner universities on our language area pages:

-In this blog, Mia shares some parts of her first term in Italy, to give you an idea of what it could be like doing a year abroad during your Durham degree.
+In these blogs, Mia shares her experiences to give you an idea of what it could be like doing a year abroad during your Durham degree.

 Canal du midi, Béziers, France.
 Photo taken by our student Katherine Lemieux on their year abroad.